Setting up 64-bit DSNs for PO/IV for use with Crystal Reports 2020

 2. Click Yes to confirm.

-Important: Running the Purchasing (PO) and Inventory (IV) 300 CRE applications will cause the 32-bit User DSNs to be recreated.
-Therefore, after running PO or IV, the steps above will need to be performed again prior to running Crystal Reports 2020.
+Running the Purchasing (PO) and Inventory (IV) 300 CRE applications will cause the creation of the 32-bit User DSNs.
+After running PO or IV, complete the steps above again before running Crystal Reports 2020.

 Steps to duplicate